-Comparing LASERs and LEDs for use in Cold Laser Equipment
+Comparing LASERs and LEDs for Cold Laser Therapy

 There is a wide range of LED and SLD (Super Luminescent Diodes) products that were created for the same applications as therapy lasers.
 These products can be successful in some applications but ,at this point in time, most of these system fall way short of the results of a real therapy laser because LEDs suffer from several major limitations.
 Some the manufacturers even have laser in their name yet they use 90% LED technology.
 Please make sure you check the specs on any product before you buy it and remember that LEDs only delivery a small portion of the energy into the tissue when compared to a true laser.
 We are working on an LED product.
 To make up for the lack of efficiency of LEDs, this system will be about 3,000,000 mW (3000 watts) so that even if we lose 90% of the energy, it will still be a 300 watt system.

 When it comes to delivering energy to tissue, the entire process must be designed do minimize losses.
 Every system starts out with an available power (or ability to deliver dosage) as the energy travels through a medium, there are losses.
 If the energy is converted into heat, it cannot be converted in chemical energy so most therapy devices try to minimize the heating of the tissue.
 This is what make intra-red lasers different from infra-red saunas.
 Infra-red saunas are mainly photo-thermal and better lasers are primarily photo-chemical.
 Higher wavelengths of lasers suffer from the same problem.
 At 980nm and above, much of the energy is converted into heat and that energy can cause dilation to increase blood flow but it will not cause a photochemical reaction.